dastu08/adaptive-power-method/README.md

 This project is an implementation of the Adaptive Power Method (APM) which I use in my master thesis [[1]()].
-It simulates a random walk on an Erdős-Rényi random graph to compute the scaled culumant generating function (SCGF) and rate function for the time-additive observable of the mean degree.
+It simulates a random walk on an Erdős-Rényi random graph to compute the scaled culumant generating function (SCGF) and rate function of the mean degree a time additive observable.

 **Table of Contents**
 - [Adaptive Power Method (APM)](#adaptive-power-method-apm)